Korean Air Lines Flight 007: Flight deviation from assigned route

 At about 10 minutes after take-off, flying on a heading of 245 degrees, KAL 007 began to deviate to the right (north) of its assigned route to Bethel and continued to fly on this constant heading for the next five and a half hours.

 International Civil Aviation Organization (ICAO) simulation and analysis of the flight data recorder determined that this deviation was probably caused by the aircraft's autopilot system operating in HEADING mode, after the point that it should have been switched to the INS mode.
 According to the ICAO, the autopilot was not operating in the INS mode either because the crew did not switch the autopilot to the INS mode (as they should have shortly after Cairn Mountain), or they did select the INS mode, but the computer did not transition from "armed" to "capture" condition because the aircraft had already deviated off track by more than the 7.5 nmi tolerance permitted by the inertial navigation computer.
 Whatever the reason, the autopilot remained in HEADING mode, and the problem was not detected by the crew.

 At 27 minutes after KAL 007's take-off, civilian radar at Kenai, located about 50 nmi southwest of Anchorage and with coverage of up to 175 nmi, showed it passing near Cairn Mountain, about 160 nmi west of Anchorage.
 It also showed that the aircraft by then was already off course—about 6 nmi north of its expected route to Bethel.

 Later, at 13:49 UTC (49 minutes after take-off), KAL 007 reported that it had reached its Bethel waypoint, about 346 nmi west of Anchorage.
-But traces from military radar at King Salmon, Alaska, showed that the aircraft then was actually about 12 nmi north of that location—and heading farther off course.
+But traces from military radar at King Salmon, United States, showed that the aircraft then was actually about 12 nmi north of that location—and heading farther off course.
 There is no evidence to indicate that anyone with access to King Salmon radar output that night—civil air traffic controllers or military radar personnel—was aware in real-time of KAL 007's deviation and in a position to warn the aircraft.
 But had the aircraft been steered under INS control, as was intended, such an error would have been far greater than the INS's nominal navigational accuracy of less than 2 nmi per hour of flight.